dxps/istio_wasm_playground/xp4_istio_wasme_rust/readme.md

 ### Build & Publish

-Use `make tag=v0.1 all` as an example (specific to my dxps account).
+To build and publish, use `make tag=v0.1.4 all` as an example (publishing includes dxps account specific path).

-Note that the `tag`'s value must be reflected in `echoserver_wasmplugin.yaml` file.
+Note that the `tag`'s value used for building and publishing must be reflected in `echoserver_wasmplugin.yaml` file before being deployed.
+Sure, this can be automated through scripting, to be considered.

 <br/>

 ### Deploy

-Use `k replace -f echoserver_wasmplugin.yaml` to "install" this plugin.
+Use `k replace -f echoserver_wasmplugin.yaml` to "install" this plugin.<br/>
+The alternative - that explicit the removal and then creation - is:
+- `k delete -f echoserver_wasmplugin.yaml`
+- `k apply -f echoserver_wasmplugin.yaml`

 <br/>